Add Clerk Authentication to Next.js

 }

 3. By default, clerkMiddleware() will not protect any routes.
-All routes are public and you must opt-in to protection for routes.
-See the clerkMiddleware() reference to learn how to require authentication for specific routes.
+All routes are public and you must opt-in to protection.
+To require a signed-in user, protect resources close to where they're used, as shown in the guide on protecting content.

 The <ClerkProvider> component provides session and user context to Clerk's hooks and components.
 It's recommended to wrap your entire app at the entry point with <ClerkProvider> to make authentication globally accessible.
 See the reference docs for other configuration options.